Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Since the introduction of the concept of microlearning, it’s been touted as the next hot thing and the preferred model of delivering online training.
 Despite its fame and preference, microlearning is still shrouded in various myths.
 Here are some of the most notable microlearning myths …

 Microlearning particularly focuses on delivering short bursts of information to learners.
-However, a common myth is that any content delivered within a short period of time is microlearning.
-That's not always the truth.
-To illustrate that, let's take my “how to cook” example from earlier.
+However, a common myth is that any content delivered in small learning units is microlearning.
+That’s not always the truth.
+To illustrate that, let’s take my “how to cook” example from earlier.

 Microlearning is a combination of various attributes, the primary of which is the focus and objective of the content.

 In corporate microlearning, the focus is on equipping trainees with competency in a certain area with specificity.
 Often, the specificity leads to the content being relatively short and thereby deliverable within a short period.
 So it’s short because it’s specific.
 It’s not short because we just want it to take less time to watch.